eiffel-community/eiffel-remrem-publish/wiki/markdown/running-remrem-publish.md

     mvn spring-boot:run -Dlogging.level.root=DEBUG -Dspring.config.location=/path/to/application.properties

-All available RemRem-Publihs properties can be found in [application.properties](https://github.com/eiffel-community/eiffel-remrem-publish/blob/master/publish-service/src/main/resources/application.properties) example file.
+All available RemRem-Publish properties can be found in [application.properties](https://github.com/eiffel-community/eiffel-remrem-publish/blob/master/publish-service/src/main/resources/application.properties) example file.

 It is also possible to build and run RemRem-Publish war file, from publish-service folder: